Black+Decker Powerseries+ 20V Review

 Uphostery & Attachments

-Additionally, the vacuum can stand on its own without a wall mount, but it does come with a mount that can be placed on any wall you want—a nice added feature.
+Additionally, the vacuum can stand independently without a wall mount, but it does come with a mount that can be placed on any wall for a nice cleaning system.

 Battery